 Responsive typography font-size calculator

-What are Responsive Fonts?
+What are fluid-responsive fonts?

 They all leverage the viewport width, and / or height, to smoothly scale the font-size rather than switch at specific breakpoints.